nl-digigo/ICDD-NL/docs/validation/6_implementation.md

 6|AnzoGraph|https://www.cambridgesemantics.com/

 Advanced features of Shacl are not always implemented.
 This means that for example rule execution could not be available and consequently should be implemented.
 The rules are relatively simple and based upon Sparql.
-Implementing these rules should be very feasible.
+Implementing these rules should be very feasible when using software components that support Sparql.